Joe Mazzulla: Early life

-Joseph Mazzulla was born to Daniel Mazzulla Jr., an Italian American, and Latersa Mazzulla, an African American, in Johnston, Rhode Island on June 30, 1988.
+Joseph Mazzulla was born to Daniel Mazzulla Jr., an Italian American, and Latresa Mazzulla, an African American, on June 30, 1988, in Johnston, Rhode Island.
 He attended Bishop Hendricken High School in Rhode Island, making the all-state first team.
 Mazzulla won three state titles as a point guard at Bishop Hendricken, with his third as a senior on a last-second shot.
 As a senior, Mazzulla was injured in a car accident, sustaining no major injuries.

 College career

 As a freshman at West Virginia, Mazzulla helped the team win the 2007 National Invitation Tournament under coach John Beilein.

 In the 2008 NCAA tournament, Mazzulla posted 13 points, 11 rebounds, and eight assists in a second-round upset of Duke.
 He was forced to redshirt the 2008–09 season due to a shoulder injury against Ole Miss, as his growth plate never fused with his shoulder.
 Mazzulla was unsure if he would ever play again, but practiced for two hours a day and underwent surgery to make a comeback.

 In April 2009, Mazzulla was arrested for domestic battery at a bar in Morgantown, West Virginia, and was suspended by coach Bob Huggins.
 Around this time, Mazzulla received a phone call from Mountaineer legend Jerry West.
 West criticized Mazzulla for failing to live up to expectations and pleaded with him not to waste his talents any longer.
 Mazzulla credits this call for helping to set him on the right path.

 As a redshirt junior, Mazzulla was named a captain and helped West Virginia reach the 2010 Final Four, where the Mountaineers lost to eventual champion Duke.
 In the game prior, he scored a then-career-high 17 points in the Elite Eight upset of Kentucky.

 As a senior, Mazzulla averaged 7.7 points and 3.8 rebounds per game.

 In his collegiate career, Mazzulla recorded 700 points and 340 assists.